Customer appreciation is often viewed as a lost art. But.

 Below, we’ll take a look at seven stellar ways to incorporate customer appreciation into your support routine without skipping a beat.
-Through the detailed examples listed, you’ll be able to grab some inspiration for how you can stand out from the competition when providing quality service to your tribe of buyers.

-1. Personalize Your Service
+1. Personalize your service

-Help Scout readers know that a little personalization goes a long way, so you may not be surprised to hear this tale of personal service that went viral—all thanks to a few images.
+Help Scout readers know that a little personalization goes a long way, so you may not be surprised to hear this tale of personal service that went viral — all thanks to a few images.

 When a customer recently came in wearing a Navy SEALs hat, this plate was made: